Venkatesh-Bharath/Java-Full-Stack-interview-questions-3-years-experience/Ford Motor/Foad Interview.md

 - **Answer:** In JavaScript, `prototype` is an object from which other objects inherit properties and methods.
 Every JavaScript object has a prototype.

-Certainly!
-Here's a detailed breakdown of the questions and answers for the second-round interview covering backend and frontend implementations.

 # Second Round Interview -Pair Programming